vulcanize/vulcanizedb/README.md

  - `$HOME/.ethereum` for Ubuntu
  - `$GOPATH/src/gihub.com/8thlight/vulcanizedb/test_data_dir/geth.ipc` for private blockchain.

 **Note the location of the ipc file is outputted when you connect to a blockchain.
-It is needed to start the listener below**
+It is needed to for configuration**

 ## Running Listener

 1. Start a blockchain.
 2. In a separate terminal start listener (ipcDir location)
-    - `godo runPublic -- --ipc-path /path/to/file.ipc`
+    - `godo run -- --environment=<some-environment>`

+### Configuring Additional Environments

+You can create configuration files for additional environments.

+ * Among other things, it will require the IPC file path
+ * See `config/environments/private.toml` for an example
+ * You will need to do this if you want to run a node connecting to the public blockchain

 ## Running the Tests